 In order to provide the highest level of constituent service, we kindly ask that you direct all inquiries to Congresswoman Matsui’s district office located in downtown Sacramento.
 You can contact the district office:

 - or by faxing (916) 444-6117

 Robert T. Matsui United States Courthouse

 Regardless of how you contact the office, Congresswoman Matsui’s staff must receive a signed Privacy Release Form before the office can open a congressional inquiry into your case.
 This form requires the free Adobe Acrobat Reader.
 Click on the following link to download the Privacy Release Form:

 DOWNLOAD THE PRIVACY RELEASE FORM

 *For immigration-related casework:

-If you have an immigration-related inquiry with the United States Citizenship and Immigration Services (USCIS), we will also need you to download and complete an Immigration Intake Form along with a Privacy Release Form.
+If you have an immigration-related inquiry with the United States Citizenship and Immigration Services (USCIS), we will need you to download and complete an Immigration Intake Form instead of a Privacy Release Form.
 Please include your receipt/tracking number and any additional pertinent information to your specific inquiry.